Juul Doesn't Need To Advertise To Young People. Everyone Else Is Doing It For Them

 "Once they lit the match, it took off like a wildfire," he says.
 "The fact that Juul shut down its own social media postings had little effect."

 The Stanford analysis shows how Juul's advertising in its first six months on the market in 2015 was "patently youth oriented."
-While it pulled back from explicitly targeting youth after the initial period, young people, affiliates and influencers quickly amplified the brand on social media channels.
-Use of e-cigarettes took off from 2017 to 2018: According to the 2018 National Youth Tobacco Survey, vaping among among teens increased by 78 percent during that period, from 11.7 to 20.8 percent of high schoolers.
+Juul pulled back from explicitly targeting youth after the initial period, but young people, affiliates and influencers quickly amplified the brand on social media channels.

+Use of e-cigarettes took off from 2017 to 2018: According to the 2018 National Youth Tobacco Survey, vaping among teens increased by 78 percent during that period, from 11.7 to 20.8 percent of high schoolers.
 The sharp rise in teen vaping led then-FDA commissioner Scott Gottlieb to crack down on sales of vapes to kids, issuing more than 1,300 warning letters and fines to stores selling e-cigarettes to minors, as NPR reported.

+Today, Juul says it's fighting third party accounts.
+In an emailed statement to NPR, Juul spokesman Ted Kwong said that Juul "strongly support[s] restrictions on social media marketing of vapor products."

+Kwong said the company has a team monitoring third-party social media and it submits takedown requests against companies that improperly post third-party social media content related to Juul products; to date, it has succeeded in getting 25,405 Instagram posts removed, he said.
+The company has also recently sued one third party company, Eonsmoke, for infringement of its intellectual property.

-And the FDA has taken enforcement actions against e-cigarette companies that market to youth online.
-But Huang says (and posts show) that a number of third party vendors still advertise Juul and similar e-cigarette products on Instagram.
+The FDA has also taken enforcement actions against e-cigarette companies that market to youth online.
+But according to Jidong Huang, an associate professor in the School of Public Health at Georgia State University, a number of third party vendors still advertise Juul and similar e-cigarette products on Instagram.

 View this post on Instagram

-Note: Editor's note: This story has been updated to include comments from Juul.